Kerry Washington Visits Army Women’s Museum, Honors Legacy of the 6888th Battalion Ahead of Film Release

 |Downloads:

-This work, Kerry Washington Visits Army Women’s Museum, Honors Legacy of the 6888th Battalion Ahead of Film Release [Image 4 of 4], by Onyx Taylor-Catterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Kerry Washington Visits Army Women’s Museum, Honors Legacy of the 6888th Battalion Ahead of Film Release, by Onyx Taylor-Catterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.